fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Method of obtaining location information of security guard

 - A security guard has a smartphone with an App that acquires location.
-- App sends the following data to MQTT broker at an optional frequency, such as every 30 seconds.
+- App sends the following data to MQTT broker at a certain frequency, such as every 30 seconds.

 ```sh
 {